glossary of art and framing

 A substrate used to paint or print on.

-A frame moulding profile that is narrow across the face and deep from front to back.
+A frame molding profile that is narrow across the face and deep from front to back.
 Caps are generally 1” to 1 ½” in depth.

-A frame moulding profile having a flat panel with raised edges at the front and back.
+A frame molding profile having a flat panel with raised edges at the front and back.

-A colored clay, applied in liquid form, to the moulding before it is leafed.
+A colored clay, applied in liquid form, to the molding before it is leafed.
 When the leaf is later burnished, a portion of the gold rubs away, allowing some of the clay color to show through.
-This adds depth the frame’s finish.
+This adds depth to the frame’s finish.